epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 models*.
 2020. <https://github.com/sbfnk/bpmodels>

-10 Sam Abbott JM Joel Hellewell. *Code for: The transmissibility of noval coronavirus in the early stages of the 2019-20 outbreak in wuhan:
+10 Sam Abbott JM Joel Hellewell. *Code for: The transmissibility of novel coronavirus in the early stages of the 2019-20 outbreak in wuhan:
 Exploring initial point-source exposure sizes and durations using scenario analysis*.
 2020. doi:[10.5281/zenodo.3630425](https://doi.org/10.5281/zenodo.3630425)